 Some 70 percent of Omanis practice the Ibadi denomination of Islam.
 Ibadism is known to be conservativly-moderate and tolerant, and it’s exactly what you will find here.
 Sunni, Shia, and Ibadi pray together in the same mosques, side-by-side.
 Extremism and immoral acts are not tolerated by the government or the people.

 Oman has a small population of just about four million people, which is an important factor into why Oman is safest country to visit.
 Four million people are a lot easier to keep happy and employed than if the population were much greater.

 The Royal Omani Police round out the reasons why Oman is the safest country to visit.
 They are honest, reliable, capable, and omnipresent.
-I think you can get a lot of insight about a nation through interactions with it’s law enforcement officers.
+I think you can gain a lot of insight about a nation through interactions with its law enforcement officers.
 Some nations have corrupt officers who you can pay off, others have overbearing officers who infringe on people’s rights.
 Neither is true about Oman; they do their job professionally and otherwise stay out of the way.

 Oman: the Safest Country to Visit in the World

 So, there you have it.
 Five reasons why Oman is the safest country to visit.
 The World Economic Forum ranks Oman ninth for safety and security, but I might be biased.
-You’ll just have to see for yourself.
+You’ll just have to come see for yourself.